vaibhavsagar/resume/resume.md

 ## Skills ##

 ---------------------- --------------------------------------------------------
-Computer Hardware      Assembly and basic maintenance of desktop and laptop
+Computer Hardware      Assembly and maintenance of desktop and laptop
                        computers.

 Programming Languages  Proficient in Python.
 Familiar with C, ChucK,